The Architecture of Agency Volume 1 Everett's Demon

 The demon in that objection has a name.
 Pierre-Simon Laplace imagined an intellect that, knowing the position and momentum of every particle and the laws governing them, would hold the entire future in a single glance: “nothing would be uncertain, and the future, as the past, would be present to its eyes.”
 Laplace’s demon is classical determinism personified — one set of initial conditions, one set of laws, one future.
 On that physics, all unpredictability is a confession of incomplete information or insufficient computing power, and the critic wins: measure the players finely enough and the game is a foregone conclusion.

 But that physics is false, and it has been false for a century.
-The objection does not survive the upgrade to the physics we actually have.
+The objection does not survive the upgrade to modern physics.

 Two Demons